fattorilab/vr-navigation-tasks/Docs/scripts_docs/Scene_creation.md

     }

 ```

+**Ground depends on**:
+- Createtargetsandtrees.cs - during the ground swap, to delete the trees on the ground areas being removed and to create them on the ground areas being added to the scene.

 </details>

 ### SomeGreenery

-Instantiates (active and visible) bushes and mushrooms with a random disposition within the ground area (gameObject) that has this script as component.
+On application start, instantiates (active and visible) bushes and mushrooms with a random disposition within the ground area (gameObject) that has this script as component.
 It also provides a method to delete the objects it created.

 <details>
 <summary>Inspect code</summary>